wez/wezterm/docs/config/lua/wezterm/log_error.md

 # `wezterm.log_error(arg, ..)`

-This function logs the provided message string through wezterm's logging layer at 'ERROR' level.
+This function logs the provided message string through wezterm's logging layer at 'ERROR' level, which can be displayed via [ShowDebugOverlay](../keyassignment/ShowDebugOverlay.md) action.
 If you started wezterm from a terminal that text will print to the stdout of that terminal.
 If running as a daemon for the multiplexer server then it will be logged to the daemon output path.